strider2112/update-tool-python/README.md

 Dependancies:

 Apt - built into ubuntu.
-Canonical installation package Python3 - Python3 is required for the apt-check script as well as this script. (sudo apt install python) update-notifier - update-notifier is required because it contains the apt-check script. (sudo apt install update-notifier)
+Canonical installation package

+Python3 - Python3 is required for the apt-check script as well as this script. (sudo apt install python)

+update-notifier - update-notifier is required because it contains the apt-check script. (sudo apt install update-notifier)

 Installation:

+1. Make the file "install" executable by doing 'chmod +x install'

-run the command "sudo ./install" from the clone directory, the script should take care of the rest.
+2. run the command "sudo ./install" from the clone directory, the script should take care of the rest.
 If it doesn't, take a look in the "install" script (it is a shell script).

 Uninstallation:
+1. Make the file "uninstall" executable by doing 'chmod +x uninstall'
-The script "install" will create a text file named install-record.txt, this file contains all the items that were installed.
+2. The script "install" will create a text file named install-record.txt, this file contains all the items that were installed.
 Run "sudo ./uninstall" to automatically remove all these items.